-In other words, an idiom is a figure of speech that has a fixed meaning that you wouldn’t be able to glean from the meanings of the words that make up the phrase.
+In other words, you wouldn’t be able to glean the meaning of an idiom from the meanings of the words that make up the phrase.
 Thus, idioms are not to be taken literally.

-Language experts are discovering that idioms aren’t just a form of grammatical trivia.
-Instead, they're an important part of how we communicate.
-Some experts suggest many people may have as many idioms as they do words in their common vocabulary.
+Language experts have found that idioms aren’t just for fun.
+They’re an important part of how we communicate.
+Some experts suggest people may have as many idioms as they do words in their common vocabulary.

-It may seem odd that we would use so many phrases with meanings different from the literal meanings of the words that make up those phrases.
+Do you think idioms seem odd?
+After all, why would we use so many phrases with meanings different from the literal meanings of the words that make up those phrases?
 Some experts suggest that this is powerful evidence of the fact that humans aren’t meant to function on only a literal, logical basis.

 Instead, our language reflects the complex beings that we are.
 Rather than using only literal, logical words and phrases, we choose to use expressions that paint word pictures and create humorous mental images.
-In this way, our languages and communications become richer and more robust— even more human some might say!
+In this way, our languages and communications become richer and more robust—and, some might say, even more human!

 Standards: CCRA.L.5, CCRA.L.3, CCRA.L.6, CCRA.R.1, CCRA.R.2, CCRA.R.4, CCRA.R.10, CCRA.SL.1, CCRA.SL.2